devnazir/ip-address-language/README.md

 // 41 = )
 ```

-Some example of syntax that you can use in NUMWTF:
+Some example of syntax that you can use in IP Address Programming Language:

 ### Variable Assignment